Localization of scalar field on the brane-world by coupling with gravity: Conclusions

+The authors are extremely grateful for the anonymous referees, whose comments led to the improvement of this paper.
 This work is supported by the National Natural Science Foundation of China (Grants No. 11305119), the Natural Science Basic Research Plan in Shaanxi Province of China (Program No. 2020JM-198), the Fundamental Research Funds for the Central Universities (Grants No. JB170502), and the 111 Project (B17035).